notenbed/Mazes/README.md

 Pytest is used as the unit test framework.

 The following open topics exist:
-- Wilsons.py does not produce a proper result
-- The PolarCell contains a biased random pick (see also the errate sheet for the book)
+- The PolarCell contains a biased random pick (see also the errata sheet for the book).
+This effects the circular and sperical mazes.
-- Mazes with inset don't get colored
-- Cube outlines are overwritten